RetroAchievements/RAWeb/docs/TRANSLATIONS.md

 # Contributing Translations

-Thank you for your interest in contribution translations to the RetroAchievements website!
+Thank you for your interest in contributing translations to the RetroAchievements website!
 By helping translate our platform, you make it more accessible to a wider audience.
 This guide will walk you through the steps to add or update translations in the RAWeb repository.

 ## Table of Contents